Robust Sample Weighting to Facilitate Individualized Treatment Rule Learning for a Target Population: Abstract

 \section{Abstract}

 Learning individualized treatment rules (ITRs) is an important topic in precision medicine.
 Current literature mainly focuses on deriving ITRs from a single source population.
 We consider the observational data setting when the source population differs from a target population of interest.
-We assume subject covariates are available from both populations, but treatment and outcome data are only available from the source population.
-Although adjusting for differences between source and target populations can potentially lead to an improved ITR for the target population, it can substantially increase the variability in ITR estimation.
-To address this dilemma, we develop a weighting framework that aims to tailor an ITR for a given target population and protect against high variability due to superfluous covariate shift adjustments.
-Our method seeks covariate balance over a nonparametric function class characterized by a reproducing kernel Hilbert space and can improve many ITR learning methods that rely on weights.
-We show that the proposed method encompasses importance weights and the so-called overlap weights as two extreme cases, allowing for a better bias-variance trade-off in between.
+Compared with causal generalization for the average treatment effect which is a scalar quantity, ITR generalization poses new challenges due to the need to model and generalize the rules based on a prespecified class of functions which may not contain the unrestricted true optimal ITR.
+The aim of this paper is to develop a weighting framework to mitigate the impact of such misspecification and thus facilitate the generalizability of optimal ITRs from a source population to a target population.
+Our method seeks covariate balance over a non-parametric function class characterized by a reproducing kernel Hilbert space and can improve many ITR learning methods that rely on weights.
+We show that the proposed method encompasses importance weights and overlap weights as two extreme cases, allowing for a better bias-variance trade-off in between.
 Numerical examples demonstrate that the use of our weighting method can greatly improve ITR estimation for the target population compared with other weighting methods.